MicrosoftDocs/memdocs/sccm/protect/deploy-use/create-certificate-profiles.md

         > [!NOTE]
         >  If you change this value after the certificate is deployed, the old certificate is deleted and a new certificate is requested.

-    -   **Extended key usage**: Click **Select** to add values for the certificateâ€™s intended purpose.
+    -   **Extended key usage**: Click **Select** to add values for the certificate’s intended purpose.
 In most cases, the certificate will require **Client Authentication** so that the user or device can authenticate to a server.
 However, you can add any other key usages as required.

         > [!NOTE]
         >  If you change this value after the certificate is deployed, the old certificate is deleted and a new certificate is requested.